Stunning Golden hour photography tips and tricks that just work

-Golden Hour Photography can be done in 2 individual hours but at different times of the day, one is an hour around sunrise and the other is the hour around sunset.
+Golden Hour Photography can be divided into 2 individual hours but they are at different times of the day, one is an hour around sunrise and the other is the hour around sunset.
 These times are not set in stone and for example at sunrise the Golden Hour can start 30 mins just before sunrise, at sunset then this soft Golden light can linger on for up to 20 mins after sun sets.

 I should also add these golden hour time slots are not an actual hour long but usually they are fairly close to it.
 I have seen days where they can be nearly and hour and a half long and other days where they are only 20 to 30 minutes long.
 In fact some days at sunrises and sunsets their isn’t a golden hour at all due to cloud cover and weather conditions.
 In Ireland that sadly tends to happen a lot.

 What makes Golden hour photography so special?